LeCommonMan/LittleNuisance/README.md

 abblock to filter out nuisance from websites

-This block list is starting with basic filters to block **nuisance from online shopping websites operating in India** as in this case the user is not "*their product*".
+This block list is starting with basic filters to block **nuisance from online shopping and news websites operating in India**.

 filter list url for uBlock Origin - https://raw.githubusercontent.com/LeCommonMan/LittleNuisance/master/NuisanceList.txt